-Democrats Can Calm Their 2020 Election Anxiety By Accepting There's No One Else
+Democrats Can Calm Their 2020 Election Anxiety By Accepting That There's No One Else

 There are undoubtedly vulnerabilities of the current field.
 Former Vice President Joe Biden, who led in national polls for most of this year, has stumbled in debates; his fundraising has been unimpressive; and young voters have little affection for him.

-Massachusetts Sen. Elizabeth Warren is seen as too liberal by some, especially because of her support for Medicare-for-all as a replacement to private insurance.
+Massachusetts Sen. Elizabeth Warren is seen as too liberal by some, especially because of her support for Medicare for All as a replacement to private insurance.
 And there's the complication of no woman ever having been president of the United States.
 (Whether Warren's gender would help or hurt her is an arguable point worthy of another column.)

 Vermont Sen. Bernie Sanders retains a loyal following, and he continues to be a fundraising juggernaut with the love and admiration of young progressives.
 But his favorability ratings with a general-election electorate are not good, as a recent NPR/PBS NewsHour/Marist poll found.
 And nothing polls worse for a characteristic of a candidate, an NBC/WSJ poll found, than a socialist or someone older than 75.

 There is buzz again around South Bend, Ind., Mayor Pete Buttigieg after a strong debate performance and a sizable bank of cash on hand ($30 million).
-While he favors more poll-tested policy positions, he has less experience on the national stage, is the mayor of a town of only about 100,000 people, has had his own challenges during his tenure winning over people of color that has translated to this campaign — and he's only 37 years old.
+While he favors more poll-tested policy positions, he has less experience on the national stage, is the mayor of a town of only about 100,000 people, has had his own challenges during his tenure winning over people of color that have translated to this campaign — and he's only 37 years old.

 This week, pieces in both the New York Times and Washington Post put the concerns of some high-profile Democrats on full display.